nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 **:information_source: Notes:**<br>
-Due to the limited ize of the _Result Display_, only a part of the list of ingredients that the user should restock is shown in the screenshot above.
+Due to the limited size of the _Result Display_, only a part of the list of ingredients that the user should restock is shown in the screenshot above.
 In the actual application, you can scroll down to see the entire list.
 </div>